tufailsher/filedgr-data-wallet-mobile/README.md

 7. You should repeat these steps whenever you want to add a new configuration.

 **Note: Running the original *main.dart* configuration will result in a build that's not part of any of the flavors configured in this project.**

+### Running the tests

+The unit tests don't require any configurations.
+They can be ran as they are.
+The integration tests however need a little tweaking.
+You can either ran them using the following command: ```flutter test --flavor dev integration_test/``` or from the Android Studio IDE, but first you'll have to edit the test(s) configuration by adding the *--flavor dev* as an additional arg.